MissouriMRDT/Basestation_Software_Blazor/README.md

   - Larger download size due to the .NET runtime.
   - Limited access to server resources and capabilities.

-#### Each page and component can be specifically configured to run either server or client side.
-Put these at the top of your component to specify.
-  - `@rendermode InteractiveServer`
-  - `@rendermode InteractiveWebAssembly`

-  If you don't specify one of these, then the component or page will be STATIC.

 ## 3rd Party Libraries
  - [Bootstrap (for premade icons and CSS classes)](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
  - [Radzen (for premade components)](https://blazor.radzen.com/dashboard)